campoy/jsonenums/README.md

 The file is created in the same package and directory as the package that defines T. It has helpful defaults designed for use with go generate.

-JSONenums is a simple implementation of a concept and the code might not be the most performant or beautiful to read.
+jsonenums is a simple implementation of a concept and the code might not be the most performant or beautiful to read.

 For example, given this snippet,